mDemianchuk/ds-lecture-maven/maven.markdown

 ### Variety of Java Build Tools
-There is a wide varierty of open source Java build tools available.
-However, in this lecture we will mainly focus on [Apache Maven](#apache-maven).
+There is a wide variety of open source Java build tools available.
+However, in this lecture, we will mainly focus on [Apache Maven](#apache-maven).
 Some of the [other build tools](#other-build-tools) which dominated the JVM ecosystem are [Apache Ant](#apache-ant) and [Gradle](#gradle).

 ## Apache Maven